Doctors warn about social media ‘tips’ on formula replacements

 The last big piece is switching to store-bought milk from animals like cows or goats while the baby is younger than one-year-old.

-Stubblefield said some parents can introduce very small amounts to a baby’s diet when they are almost one year old, but switching before that year mark would not be healthy.
-He said, ultimately though, the decision lies with a child’s pediatrician to advise when exactly comes time to make the transition.
+Stubblefield said some parents can introduce very small amounts to a baby’s diet when they are almost 1 year old, but switching before that year mark would not be healthy.
+He said, ultimately though, the decision lies with a child’s pediatrician to advise when exactly it will come time to make the transition.

 As for Smith’s advice to parents like her on social media: